By Paul Culp, MA (Oxon.), CFT, GCDF, CCSP

 The single most important thing you can learn from this chapter is that for most athletes being recruited means being proactive and doing a lot of research.
 Only elite athletes in major sports can sit back and wait to be discovered.

 Entire books have been written about college athletic recruiting, and entire websites are dedicated to it.
 This article is not intended as a substitute for research, or for the services of knowledgeable professionals like The Coaching Educator.
 The recruiting process is complicated, and it’s easy to miss opportunities or run afoul of regulations.
-We can help you stay on task and on message throughout the process, and our special packages for athletes will provide you with everything you need for a winning combination of resume and website.
-To learn more about what we can do for you, book a free consultation today.
-We’ll give you something to cheer about.
+We can help you stay on task and on message throughout the process.
+To learn more about our philosophy and capabilities, be sure to watch our free webinars, listen to our podcasts, sign up for our four-week College App Boot Camp, consider our Ultimate Programs and our special services for athletes and performing-arts students, and book a consultation to hear what we can do for you and how we do it.
+Keep reading this blog, and look for us on social media (see links below) as we keep our clients and admirers advised of new developments in our effort to help students get into and succeed at the right school.

 “Athletics Recruiting/Communication Quick Reference Guide,” NCAA, May 2016, https://www.ncaa.org/sites/default/files/May2016DIIIAMARecruitingBroch20160523.pdf